First Aid Accident & Emergency

 Can you use a defibrillator on a child?

-This will depend on the defibrillator, but generally, the answer is yes.
-Most defibrillators will have the option of purchasing paediatric pads for children under 8 yrs or 25kg, our Lifepak CR2 Defibrillator comes with a built in button that allows the rescuer to adjust the AED to child or adult mode.
 If the defibrillator does not have child or paediatric pads, you can simply place one of the pads on the front and one on the back of the child, this will reduce the shock into the heart of the child and is suitable for a patient under 25kg.
 Always ensure you follow the instructions provided by the AED and follow the correct pad placement for adults and placement for children.

 Do you need training to use a defibrillator?

-No, you don’t need training to use a defibrillator, however we recommend some basic training or a workshop on the steps to apply a Defib.
+No, you don’t need training to use a defibrillator however, we recommend some basic training or a workshop on the steps to apply a Defib.
 Defibrillators have been designed so that they’re easy to use in an emergency by anyone, if you use a device as a public responder, you are also legally covered when acting in good faith.

 Here at FAAE we believe that some basic training couldn’t hurt, we offer an online training program that will show you how to do CPR and also covers the key steps to consider when using the Defibrillator.
-As a Registered Training Organisation (RTO23508) we also offer accredited CPR and AED training – this is the recognised course that should be done in as workplace if you have a Defibrillator- HLTAID001 Provide CPR.
+As a Registered Training Organisation (RTO32508) we also offer accredited CPR and AED training – this is the recognised course that should be done in as workplace if you have a Defibrillator- HLTAID009 Provide CPR.

 Does a defibrillator restart a stopped heart?